deldesir/fsr/README.md

 **2. Export Service Data to a New CSV File:**

-The `export export-csv` command creates a new CSV file containing a comprehensive report of service activity.
+The `export field-service` command creates a new CSV file containing a comprehensive report of service activity.
 It processes all available months from the reports in the input JSON and includes a row for every publisher for each of those months.

 *   **Command Structure:**
     ```bash
-    fsr export export-csv --csv-file <PATH_TO_NEW_CSV_FILE>
+    fsr export field-service --csv-file <PATH_TO_NEW_CSV_FILE>
     ```
 *   **`--csv-file <PATH_TO_NEW_CSV_FILE>` Option:**
     *   This option is **required**.